winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : printTruncatedTreeBI 3 Natural showNatural example3TreeBI
   ≡ "(((.-2-.)-1-(.-2-.))-0-((.-2-.)-1-(.-2-.)))"
 ```
-The last example of a truncated tree can be printed as:
+The last example of a truncated tree can be visualized as:
 ```
          0
         / \